 In addition to the awards that are distributed during Achievement Programs in regards to attendance at the end of each school year, the building will provide opportunities to recognize students for excellent attendance each grading period.

 Procedures and Expectations

-The district attendance policy will be distributed to parents at the beginning of each school year and will be published in the students' agenda books in addition to being reviewed in the classrooms within the first week of school (usually the first day for students).
+The district attendance policy will be published in the students' agenda books.
 Parents are expected to review the policies with their students as well.
-This policy was Board adopted 5.18.2010.
+This policy was adopted 5.18.2010.